-For more information about small business entity concessions, go to www.ato.gov.au and search for our publication Concessions for small business entities (NAT 71874); or go directly to www.ato.gov.au/SBconcessions or phone 13 28 66.
+For more information about small business entity concessions, go to ato.gov.au and search for Concessions for small business entities (NAT 71874); or go to ato.gov.au/SBconcessions or phone 13 28 66.

-Also: go to www.ato.gov.au/cgtsbconcessionstool to use the CGT Small Business Concessions Tool to determine whether an entity is eligible for the capital gains tax concessions for small business.
+Also go to ato.gov.au/cgtsbconcessionstool to use the CGT Small Business Concessions Tool to determine whether an entity is eligible for the capital gains tax concessions for small business.